markmead/alpinejs-form-captcha/README.md

-# Alpine JS Form Validator
+# Alpine JS Form Captcha

 ✅ Alpine JS plugin that prevents your form getting unwanted submissions through the use of an image puzzle